ties2/ComputerVision-DataScience-Master/lectures/machine learning/Data Exploration.markdown

 Data exploration is the initial phase of data analysis, aimed at understanding a dataset's structure, identifying patterns, detecting anomalies, and preparing for deeper modeling.
 This document outlines three key components: summarizing statistics, visualizing data, and handling missing values or outliers.

+Data exploration—through summarizing statistics visualization, and cleaning—transforms raw data into a model-ready state, improving analysis accuracy and revealing actionable insights.

+### The 5 V’s of Big Data

+Volume, Velocity, Variety, Veracity, Value

+* Volume

+The size of the dataset.
+* Velocity

+The speed at which data is created, collected, processed and analyzed.
+* Variety

+The different types and formats of the data.
+    * Structured: databases
+    * Semi-structured: XML, JSON, CSV
+    * Unstructured: Images, videos, audio, text
+* Veracity

+The quality and accuracy of data (inconsistencies, uncertainty, bias in data).
+* Value
+The usefulness of the data.

+## Understanding the characteristics of (image) data in the dataset:
+* Size
+    * Number of samples or size of images.
+    * Resolution
+* Validity
+    * How balanced is the dataset regarding the classes available in the dataset?
+    * What is the quality of the dataset?
+        * In the case of images: variability of e.g. brightness, sharpness, contrast, noise
+        * Annotation quality (accuracy, consistency)
+* Relationship between samples
+    * What is the relation between for example classes across samples in the dataset.
+* Data format
+    * What is the format of the files (.jpg, .png, .json, .xml)
+    * How are the images and annotations organized?

 ## Summarizing Statistics

 Summarizing statistics condense a dataset's key characteristics, providing insights into its distribution, central tendency, and variability.